-We can understand that the transition from a low carb diet to a high energy diet might require that some adjustments be made.
-One does not go from a hospital diet to a normal diet without first going through a recovery diet.
+We can understand that the transition from a low-carb food plan to high energy food might require some adjustments.
+One does not go from hospital food to a normal diet without first making similar adjustments.

-Wisdom requires that the periodic dividend be increased gradually.
+Wisdom requires that the amount of the Dividend be increased gradually.

-But the principle must first be applied.
-We must fully embrace an economy of plenty and of dividends to all, and leave behind an economy of scarcity where income is limited to employment.
+The Dividend must first be applied.
+We must fully embrace an economy of “plenty”, of Dividends to all, leaving behind an economy of scarcity where income is limited to employment.

 «The distribution of cash credits to individuals shall be progressively less dependent upon employment.
 That is to say that the dividend shall progressively displace the wage and salary, as productive capacity increases per man-hour. »

-This means that an increasing part of purchasing power would come from dividends, and a decreasing part would come from employment.
+This means that an increasing portion of purchasing power would come from Dividends and a decreasing portion would come from employment.

 «The dividend thus obtained might be expected to exceed three hundred pounds per annum per family. »